-After the Qualifying stage has finished the team roster may not be changed.
-The Qualifying stage is considered finished when the Selection Procedure for CC-32 starts.
+After the Qualifying stage has finished the team roster may not be changed without explicit permission of the Chief TD for the CC.
+The Qualifying stage is considered finished when the Selection Procedure for CC-32 starts for the CC; and for the BC from BC08-A onwards.

-Special Regulations for Teams including Players from The Swedish Championships Seniors Pairs
+Special Regulations for Teams including Players from The Swedish Championships Women Pairs

-The Seniors Pairs Finals and CC-qualification stage overlap for a few rounds.
-Therefore, teams are allowed to start in Round 3 of the CC, given certain conditions.
-What is interesting is how many players in the squad not involved in the Seniors Pairs Finals.
-When four or more, they must start in
+The Women Pairs Finals and CC-qualification stage overlap for one rounds.
+Therefore, teams are allowed to start in Round 2 of the CC, given certain conditions.

-Round 1, when three or less they are allowed to start in Round 3.
+What is interesting is how many of the players in the team's roster that are not involved in theWomen Pairs Finals.
+When four or more, they must start in Round 1, when three or less they are allowed to start in Round 2.

-For those teams allowed starting in Round 3:
+For those teams allowed starting in Round 2:

-- 1. Mandatory notification no later than Friday July 28 at 09.00 hours to start in Round 3. - 2.
-Carry over exactly 20 VPs, i.e. 50 % of the new WBF 20-0-scale.
+- 1. Mandatory notification no later than Friday July 29 at 09.00 hours to start in Round 2. - 2.
+Carry over exactly 10 VPs, i.e. 50 % of the new WBF 20-0-scale.
 If the late start is not notified, as described in paragraph 1, the team will start with 0 VP carry over. - 3.
 Limited rights to add players to the squad later on in the CC, i.e. the starting round criteria may not be changed.